islemmohamed/solution_BI_ELIT/README.md

 This project follows a microservices architecture (Microservices implementation — Netflix stack), designed for scalability, flexibility, and robustness.
 The system is composed of the following core components:

 - **Frontend**: Vue Js
-- **Backend Services**: Multiple microservices with springBoot, each responsible for specific functionalities(auth ,query optimization....).
+- **Backend Services**: Multiple microservices with Spring Boot, each responsible for specific functionalities(auth ,query optimization....).
 - **Databases**:
   - **PostgreSQL**: Data warehouse for complex analytics.
   - **MySQL**: Core database to support the main application functionality.